John Walter Gregory: Racial views

-Like many other intellectuals and writers during the 1920s, Gregory held scientific racist, eugenicist and white supremacist views based on Galtonism and the belief that opposition to cross-breeding in animals could be applied to miscegenation.
+Gregory held scientific racist, eugenicist and white supremacist views based on Galtonism and the belief that opposition to cross-breeding in animals could be applied to miscegenation.
 In 1931, with Sir Arthur Keith, he delivered the annual Conway Hall lecture entitled Race as a Political Factor.
 The lecture contained as its abstract:

-The three primary racial groups within the human species are the Caucasian, mongoloid and negroid.
+"The three primary racial groups within the human species are the Caucasian, mongoloid and negroid.
 From analogy with cross-breeding in animals and plants, and from experience of human cross-breeding, it can be asserted that inter-marriage between members of the three groups produces inferior progeny.
 Hence racial segregation is to be recommended.
-However, the different races can still assist, and co-operate with, each other, in the interests of peace and harmony.
+However, the different races can still assist, and co-operate with, each other, in the interests of peace and harmony."

 Family

 Gregory married Audrey Chaplin, daughter of the Rev. Ayrton Chaplin, and had a son and a daughter.